 Amid this gloom, thousands of gods and spirits gathered in a heavenly river bed to discuss what to do.
-One of the oldest and wisest gods proposed that they make a mirror, to tempt the goddess to come out hiding and gaze at her beauty.
+One of the oldest and wisest gods proposed that they make a mirror, in order to tempt the goddess to come out of hiding and gaze at her beauty.
 Another suggested that they should sew a beautiful dress as a gift to soothe her temper.
-And still other gods said that they must offer her jewels and even a palace.
-At last they decided to make all these thing gifts, and they set to work.
+Still other gods said that they must offer her jewels and even a palace.
+At last they decided to make all these gifts, and they set to work.

 When they were ready, the divine ones gathered outside the cave of the Sun Goddess.
-They lit bonfires so that they could see in the darkness, and they called the goddess by her name, Amaterasu, but no matter how many times they called, she remaining lurking within the shadows of her hiding-place.
+They lit bonfires so that they could see in the darkness, and they called the goddess by her name, Amaterasu, but no matter how many times they called, she remained lurking within the shadows of her hiding place.

-The gods needed to do better than if they were to gain her attention.
-And so they began to make music.
+The gods needed to do better than if they were to gain her attention, so they began to make music.
 They clashed symbols and banged wooden clappers together.
 The plump goddess of mirth, with dimpled cheeks and eyes full of fun, lead a dance.
 She performed on top of a giant drum that thundered with her every step.
 She held a stick in her hand with bells tied to it so that they rang out as she danced.
 Farmyard cockerels joined in with crowing.
-You can imagine what a lovely concert they made !
+You can imagine what a lovely concert they made!

 The dancing goddess of mirth wore a dress that was held together with vines.
 As she waved her arms and pranced about, the dress became looser and looser until it fell off altogether and she had not a stitch of clothing on her.
 The gods found this so hilarious that they all laughed until the heavens clapped with thunder.

-Only then did curiosity get the better of the far shining one, and she peeped out of her cave.
+Only then did curiosity get the better of the far-shining one, and she peeped out of her cave.
 She saw her bright face reflected in the mirror that had been placed just in front of the opening, and she was astonished by her own beauty.
-But she did not have long to gaze, because a strong-handed god seized hold of her arm and dragged her out of the cave.
+She did not have long to gaze, however, because a strong-handed god seized hold of her arm and dragged her out of the cave.
 Then all the heavens and earth were lit, the grass became green again, the flowers blazoned with a multitude of colours, and human beings looked upon one another’s faces.

-And there was another benefit from this gloomy episode in the history of creation.
-This was the first time that music, dance, and fun were known on the face of the earth.
-And these divine gifts have brightened human lives ever since.
+There was another benefit from this gloomy episode in the history of creation.
+This was the first time that music, dance, and fun were known on the face of the earth – and these divine gifts have brightened human lives ever since.